Friday, January 22, 2010

 I have never seen anyone there, but a coworker said he occasionally sees a gent fixing a car.
 Also, every now and then a slightly less beat-up example appears on the grass near the mobile home, so there clearly is some sort of flux of parts and bodies.

-Look at the Type 412 in the third picture.
+Look at the Type 412 (the red body) in the third picture.
 I remember these things.
-They were introduced in about 1973 and only came with automatic transmission for the US market.
-VW was ahead of its time with gauging the American public's ability to manage complex technology like a clutch pedal.
-The 412s didn't last long.
+They were introduced around 1973 and only came with automatic transmission for the US market.
+Volkswagen was ahead of its time with gauging the American public's ineptness to manage complex technology like a clutch pedal (or gauging its laziness).
+The 412s did not last long in the market.

 In the fourth photograph you can see a US-made first generation Rabbit.
-I never knew why they changed the name from Golf, used in the European versions.
-The Rabbit was pretty crummy because it had been Americanized with a softer suspension and other compromises that took away the fun factor.
+I never knew why they changed the name from Golf, which was used in the European versions.
+The Rabbit was pretty crummy because it had been Americanized with a softer suspension, softer seats, and other compromises that took away the fun factor.
 Unreliability and a tendency to rust didn't help its reputation.
 But the diesels got 50 mpg in the 1980s.